-Tourist

-Attractions and

-Recreation

-Amenities,

-particularly those

-associated with

-distinct New England
+Damage to Tourist Attractions and Recreation Amenities, particularly those associated with distinct New England seasons.

-seasons.

-Housatonic Stream Restoration for Regional Flood Resilience Project to: Town of Leno
+Featured Adaptation Effort Housatonic Stream Restoration for

+Regional Flood Resilience Project

 Four communities (Lenox, Pittsfield, Stockbridge, and New Marlborough) conducted regional, community-wide assessments of approximately 400 culverts, and designed the replacement of three priority culverts.
 In partnership with the youth organization Greenagers, youth from Environmental Justice communities were trained and hired to conduct the assessments.